Department of Science and Technology (Australia)

 The Department of Science and Technology was an Australian government department that existed between November 1980 and December 1984.

 History

-The department was created by the Fraser Government, joining the Department of Productivity with the Department of Science and the Environment, having received advice from the Australian Science and Technology Council that there would be merit in merging the two departments.
+The department was created by the Fraser government, joining the Department of Productivity with the Department of Science and the Environment, having received advice from the Australian Science and Technology Council that there would be merit in merging the two departments.

-The department was abolished by the Hawke Government in December 1984, making way for the new Department of Industry, Technology and Commerce.
+The department was abolished by the Hawke government in December 1984, making way for the new Department of Industry, Technology and Commerce.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 3 November 1980, the department dealt with:
+According to the Administrative Arrangements Order made on 3 November 1980, the department dealt with: